mjschuette4/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html are elements of html that provide meaning rather than just presentation to a web page.
+Some examples of this are the header and footer tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+An element with display: inline cannot have a height or width or vertical margin.
+While an element with display: block can have each of those.
+Also a block element fills up an entire line whereas an inline does not.

 3. What are the 4 areas of the box model?

+margin-> border->padding->content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This works along the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it offers performance, functionality, security and flexibility that most development teams need to do their projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.